-If you’re wanting to go in the color direction, try new wave iridescent ink for that proper sci fi outer space look.
-A colorful space background will make for an attention grabbing sleeve.
+If you want to go in the color direction, try new wave iridescent ink for that proper sci-fi outer space look.
+A colorful space background will make for an attention-grabbing sleeve.
 From there, the subjects are up to you.
-The amount of room afforded means you can combine iconic imagery such as tie fighters with portraits of your favorite characters, or even an endless supply of Stormtroopers.
+The amount of room afforded means you can have a that combines iconic imagery such as TIE fighters with portraits of your favorite characters or even an endless supply of Stormtroopers.

 2. Darth Vader Tattoos

-Darth Vader.
+.
 The dark father himself.
 Is there a more iconic villain in movie history?
 I doubt it.
 A memorable bad guy has to be alluring.
 He can’t be pure evil.
 He has to be bad but powerful in a way that makes you deny just how much you’d love to be him.
-I’m willing to bet even the most peace loving among us wouldn’t mind having Darth’s power for a day.
+I’m willing to bet even the most peace-loving among us wouldn’t mind having Darth’s power for a day.
 He can literally move things with his mind.
-The best part about Darth Vader is his character arc.
-From poster child of the dark side to killing the emperor.
+The best part about is his arc.
+From poster child of the to killing the emperor.
 What a redemption!

-Darth is also really something else visually.
-We’d all recognize Han with his blaster, Luke with his light saber and Obi Wan in his robe.
-But nothing – not in the star wars universe or any other film universe for that matter – comes close to how cool Darth Vader looks.
+A is also really something else visually.
+We’d all recognize Han Solo with his blaster, his light saber, and in his robe.
+But nothing – not in the or any other film universe for that matter – comes close to how cool looks.
 He’s huge, encased in sleek black armor, wearing a featureless samurai helmet in space.
 He even has a cape.
-There’s no wonder – you’d want to get his likeness in ink.
+There’s no wonder a wants to get his likeness in ink.

 3. Star Wars Tattoo Employing Iconic imagery

-Icons are a great call if you’re looking for a small or simple Star Wars tattoo.
-No franchise in movie history has produced anywhere near the sort of iconic imagery that Star Wars has, with the possible exception of the Lord of the Rings, Harry Potter, and going forward maybe the Marvel Cinematic Universe.
+Icons are a great call if you’re looking for a small or simple .
+No franchise in movie history has produced anywhere near the sort of iconic imagery that has, with the possible exception of the Lord of the Rings, , and, going forward, maybe the Marvel Cinematic Universe.

-The reappearance of the Millennium Falcon in The Force Awakens was enough to draw audience gasps and cheers.
-People devote thousands of dollars, and hundreds of hours just to build the Lego version.
-And that is just one of a half dozen iconic Star Wars images that will draw the Galaxy’s admiration when you get them permanently inked onto your skin.
+The reappearance of the in The Force Awakens was enough to draw audience gasps and cheers.
+People devote thousands of dollars and hundreds of hours just to building the Lego version.
+And that is just one of a half dozen iconic images that will draw the Galaxy’s admiration when you get them permanently inked onto your skin.

-Tie fighters, AT-ATs and lightsabers form the majority, but there are some amazingly cool obscure options, if you don’t want to go along with the crowd.
+TIE fighters, AT-ATs, and lightsabers form the majority, but there are some amazingly cool obscure options if you don’t want to go along with the rest of the Star Wars fandom.
 My personal favorite is the little remote droid Luke was training with in A New Hope.
-If you’re a devoted fan of the Star Wars universe, then you’ll be able to find something unique yet still recognizable.
+If you’re a devoted of the , then you’ll be able to find something unique yet still recognizable.

 4. Black and Gray Star Wars Tattoos

-Sometimes lovingly referred to as a space opera Star Wars does not lack for melodrama.
-Close ups of faces filled with emotion are strewn throughout the series, and make for absolute cracking tattoos.
-Black and gray is the stylish weapon of choice here, adding extra gravitas, and an underlying seriousness and depth that makes the storyline so powerful.
+Sometimes lovingly referred to as a space opera, the does not lack melodrama.
+Close-ups of faces filled with emotion are strewn throughout the series and make for absolute cracking tattoos.
+Black and gray is the stylish weapon of choice here, adding extra gravitas and an underlying seriousness and depth that makes the storyline so powerful.

-If you’re wanting a piece that is less whimsical, then black and gray ink is the way to go.
-Shading allows for ultra realistic portraits.
-You’ll see every hair and crinkled line on Master Yoda’s face.
-Black and gray is also a great choice for multi image pieces where the same background is used for various subjects.
+If you want a that is less whimsical, then black and gray ink is the way to go.
+Shading allows for ultra-realistic portraits.
+You’ll see every hair and crinkled line on Master Yoda‘s face.
+Black and gray is also a great choice for multi-image pieces where the same background is used for various subjects.
 You also can’t go past negative space light sabers for cool imagery, even without the sound effects.

 5. Star Wars Hand Tattoos

-The hand is a particularly bold location for a tattoo.
-No matter the piece it will be on display pretty much 24/7 for the rest of your life.
-So if you’re going to get a star wars hand tattoo you better be damn sure of your love for the franchise because you’re going to be asked about it pretty much wherever you go.
-There are a few standout choices here, Darth Vader being the number 1.
-If you want to go all in get both hands.
+The hand is a particularly bold location for a .
+No matter the piece, it will be on display pretty much 24/7 for the rest of your life.
+So if you’re going to get a hand you better be damn sure of your love for the franchise because you’re going to be asked about it pretty much wherever you go.
+There are a few standout choices here, being the number 1.
+If you want to go all in, get both hands.

-The hand allows for some minimalist tattoo action as well if you’re so inclined.
-The symbols for the Rebel Alliance or the Galactic Empire can be placed semi-discretely on the fingers.
-Silhouetted helmets of Darth Vader, Boba Fett, or storm troopers also work well pared down to small images.
+The hand allows for some minimalist action as well if you’re so inclined.
+The symbols for the or the can be placed semi-discretely on the fingers.
+Silhouetted helmets of , Boba Fett, or the Stormtroopers also work well, pared down to small images.

 6. Star Wars Tattoo Fusion

-There’s no question: Star Wars is special.
-You don’t need to be a tattoo person to be inspired to get Star Wars ink.
-But just in case you are you might want to consider mixing Star Wars themes with some already well established tattoo styles.
-American Traditional is the obvious.
-If you want to go a little irreverent use the banners for comedy.
+There’s no question: the is special.
+You don’t need to be a person to be inspired to get ink.
+But just in case you are, you might want to consider mixing a with some already well-established tattoo styles.
+American Traditional is an obvious choice.
+If you want to go a little irreverent, use the banners for comedy.
 A “heartfelt” RIP Porkins comes immediately to mind.
-Jabba with some Huttese is another pretty good one, or Chewy with NGARRrr.
+Jabba with some Huttese is another pretty good one or Chewy with NGARRrr.

 Neo Traditional is another good call, especially with the rise of baby Yoda.
-Psychedelic colors makes for eye catching, star laden backgrounds.
+Psychedelic colors make for eye-catching, star-laden backgrounds.

-On the more serious side Star Wars Iconography melds brilliantly with geometric, minimalist styling.
-No matter your taste in artwork, there’s a good chance you can make it pop with a well chosen Star Wars theme.
+On the more serious side, Iconography melds brilliantly with geometric, minimalist styling.
+No matter your taste in artwork, there’s a good chance you can make it pop with a well-chosen theme.

 7. Star Wars Good Guys Tattoos

-Part of the appeal of the Star Wars universe is the absolutely unambiguous nature of the good guys and the bad guys.
-Not that Han didn’t shoot first or that Vader didn’t eventually leave the dark side.
+Part of the appeal of the is the absolutely unambiguous nature of the good guys and the bad guys.
+Not that Han didn’t shoot first or that Vader didn’t eventually leave the .
 There’s nuance within the sides.
 But not for one second are you left with any doubt of who you want to win.

-Whether it’s the ultimate underdog story in Luke, the rogue turned hero in Han or the undyingly loyal robot friends.
-The good guys are just so damn easy to get behind it’s a wonder the dark side even exists.
+Whether it’s the ultimate underdog story in Luke, the rogue turned hero in Han, or the undyingly loyal robot friends.
+The good guys are just so damn easy to get behind it’s a wonder the even exists.

 Stylistically, portraits are the most common.
-Some opt for black and grey hyper realism some take a more stylized vision, and others go for ink with everything in between.
-No matter who you want to pay homage to, there’s an effective way to make it into a cool looking tattoo.
+Some opt for black and gray hyper-realism, some take a more stylized vision, and others go for ink with everything in between.
+No matter who you want to pay homage to, there’s an effective way to make it into a cool-looking .

 8. Bad Guys Star Wars Tattoos

-You know, when I’m watching Star Wars I just can’t think of anybody cheering on the Emperor.
+You know, when I’m watching , I just can’t think of anybody cheering on the Emperor.
 But that’s only at the time.
-When I’m caught up in the story, of course I’m on the good guys side.
-There’s a whole community out there who view the series as nothing more than anti-empire/pro rebel propaganda.
+When I’m caught up in the story, of course, I’m on the good guys’ side.
+There’s a whole community out there who view the series as nothing more than anti-empire/pro-rebel propaganda.
 They might be joking when they proclaim the Empire did nothing wrong, but there is something deeply alluring about rooting for the bad guys.

-In isolation though, the bad guys make GREAT tattoos.
+In isolation, though, the bad guys make GREAT tattoos.
 Boba Fett and his iconic green armor.
-The storm trooper who calls Finn, “TRAITOR!”.
-Darth Maul, The Emperor, and Vader.
-These are some bad ass dudes that might suit your own style more than a farm boy from Tatooine that one time kissed his sister.
+The stormtrooper who calls Finn, “TRAITOR!”. , The Emperor, and Vader.
+These are some badass dudes that might suit your own style more than a farm boy from Tatooine who one time kissed his sister.

 Star Wars Large/Scene Tattoos

-The Star Wars cinematic universe contains an endless variety of iconic elements, memorable characters, and unforgettable scenes.
+The cinematic universe contains an endless variety of iconic elements, memorable characters, and unforgettable scenes.
 Luke and the binary sunset.
 A young Obi Wan calling Anakin his brother.
-The AT-ATs on Hoth.
+The AT-ATs on Hoth .
 I could go on and on and on.

-The point is if you’re going to commit to a Star Wars piece that you’re really pleased with you may have to do it writ large.
+The point is if you’re going to commit to a piece that you’re really pleased with you may have to do it writ large.
 Scenes are obviously a great choice.
 Also popular is combining imagery.
-Think Darth, a tie fighter, the death star and Luke.
-Putting all your favorites together in one specific tattoo piece is sure to bring you joy for the rest of your life.
+Think Darth, a TIE fighter, the , and Luke.
+Putting all your favorites together in one specific piece is sure to bring you joy for the rest of your life.

 Like these awesome Star Wars Tattoos?
 Click on the links below for more ink inspiration galleries: